How to hike Vereda de La Estrella, Granada: Most beautiful hike in Sierra Nevada

 Sharing is caring!

-Probably the most classical hike in Sierra Nevada is the mesmerizing Vereda de la Estrella.
+Vereda de la Estrella is probably the most classical hike in Granada’s Sierra Nevada.
 This path dates back to 1890 when it was built to connect Granada with the mines that you can still see the remains of on the trail.
-Back in the day, there was a rail connection for easier transportation, though there are no traces of it left.

 Today, Vereda de la Estrella offers so much to outdoor enthusiasts; explore old mine tunnels, walk through the ruins of old stone buildings, and gaze at the 3000-meter peaks making out the picture-perfect view along most of the trail.